vertigis/workflow-activities-configurable-queries/README.md

 # workflow-activities-configurable-queries
 This project contains activities for generating and executing configurable queries.
 A configurable query workflow is comprised of a dynamically generated form and dynamically generated where clause to be applied to an ArcGIS Feature Query.
 Queries are configured using a collection of SearchFields, which define the field, form element and operation to be applied to a Feature Layer query.
-The project also includes Workflows.
+The project also includes a complete Workflow implementation.

 ## Search Field
 The [Add Query Elements](https://github.com/vertigis/workflow-activities-configurable-queries/blob/main/src/activities/AddQueryElements.ts) activity accepts an array of Search Field JSON objects as an input.
 [The SearchFields.json](https://github.com/vertigis/workflow-activities-configurable-queries/blob/main/src/samples/SearchFields.json) file provides an example.